ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter34.md

 The two of them fiercely exchanged moves, with their swords being wrapped in red light for Suíbiàn and in golden light for Suìhuá.

-When practising with Wèi WúXiàn, Jīn Líng always used the swordsmanship of the YúnmèngJiāng clan.
+When practising with Wèi WúXiàn, Jīn Líng always performed the swordsmanship of the YúnmèngJiāng sect.

-Their both swordsmanships came from the YúnmèngJiāng clan, and, as they fought, the two didn’t look like they were from two different generations.
+Their swordsmanships both came from the YúnmèngJiāng clan, and, as they fought, the two didn’t look like they were from two different generations.
 They were looking more like brothers.